Tortilla (restaurant chain)

-Tortilla Mexican Grill PLC (branded as Tortilla) is a fast-food Mexican restaurant chain based out of United Kingdom, founded by Brandon and Jennifer Stephens in 2007 at London.
+Tortilla Mexican Grill PLC (branded as Tortilla) is a fast-food restaurant based in the United Kingdom, founded in 2007 by Brandon and Jennifer Stephens.

 As of October 2022, it has 84 branches in the UK.
-Internationally, Tortilla operates in the Middle East, with 10 stores in Dubai and Saudi Arabia through an exclusive franchise partnership with Eathos.
+Internationally, Tortilla operates in the Middle East, with 10 stores in Dubai and Saudi Arabia through a franchise partnership with Eathos.

 History

-The first Tortilla restaurant opened in Islington in 2007, Tortilla became the UK’s largest fast-food Mexican brand.
-Tortilla offers dine in, self-serve, take away, click and collect, and delivery.
+The first Tortilla restaurant opened in Islington in 2007, becoming the UK’s largest fast-food Mexican brand.
+Tortilla offers dine-in, self-serve, take away, click and collect, and delivery.

-This was supported by a steady expansion across the UK, 10 sites in Dubai and Saudi Arabia, cloud kitchen estate and exclusive delivery partnership with Deliveroo.
+Tortilla's growth was supported by a steady expansion across the UK, including 10 sites in Dubai and Saudi Arabia, a cloud kitchen estate and exclusive delivery partnership with Deliveroo.

 In 2019, Tortilla expanded its footprint to include some of the UK’s most prominent travel hubs, including the Euston railway station, through a partnership with SSP Group.
 In October 2021, Tortilla announced the launch of two new sites in Gatwick Airport and Leeds Skelton Lake Services.

 In May 2021, Tortilla opened a site in Chessington World of Adventures Resort, through a partnership with Merlin Entertainments.

 Over the years, Tortilla won several industry awards, including: